OpenTranslationBible/open-bible/en-GB/18.Job/md/job-28.md

 ## Job 28:28

-> And to humanity He said,
+> And to all of mankind He said,
 > ‘Behold, the fear of the Lord, that is wisdom;
 > And to turn away from evil is understanding.’”